jamielsharief/bitcoin-wallet/README.md

 }
 ```

-If you prefer to use your own seed, you can pass a randomly generated string.
-A base64 seed string should be at least 44 characters and a hex string should to be at least 64 characters to get 256bits of entropy.
+You can also pass your own randomly generated string.
+A base64 string should be at least 44 characters and a hex string should to be at least 64 characters to get 256bits of entropy.

 ```bash
 $ node bitcoin-wallet.js 'Wl0Psa38fcnjmR8d270kUoryiEkhZLPv7rjMafV98ic='